NewGround‘s first Virtual Trailblazer Award Ceremony, honoring journalist Ezra Klein & comedian Hasan Minhaj, took place in December 2020.

 At NewGround, we believe that conflict is natural and inevitable.
-Yet it is not intractable — no matter the history.
+Yet it is not intractable – no matter the history.
 Being stuck is a choice.
 Therefore, we build relationships between Muslims and Jews in order to transform communities through lasting partnerships.
-This unique event and program offer attendees the opportunity to interact with change-makers and learn how their inspirational work is transforming communities through the power of relationships.
-The luncheon will leave you with a renewed sense that change is possible and that Muslims and Jews working together can make an extraordinary impact!
+The unique Trailblazer event and its program offer attendees the opportunity to interact with Change-makers and learn how their inspirational work is transforming communities through the power of relationships.
+The luncheon will leave you with a renewed sense that change is possible, and that Muslims and Jews working together can make an extraordinary impact!

 About the Award: